From Day One, the Moschino brand has been a fascinating fusion of thought-provoking design and couture values – but always with an irreverent edge.

 Moschino‘s always been known for wild humour, irony – but also for its beautiful finish, and for clothes which transcend seasonality and become (in some cases) actual museum pieces.
 Elegant design, perfect mastery of the classic techniques of ‘cutting and stitching’ – maintaining the Italian fine tailoring tradition – together with a sharp, often mocking humour are Moschino trademarks.

-As a result, Moschino’s designs have become favourites with everyone from Gwyneth Paltrow to Madonna.
-There are collections for men, women, children – and a must-have accessories line.
-(There’s even a Maison Moschino hotel in Milan, where we admit we’d rather love to spend a night or three.)
+As a result, Moschino‘s designs have become favourites with everyone from Gwyneth Paltrow to Madonna.
+There are collections for men, women, children – and a must-have accessories line, always combining exquisite craftsmanship and detailing with the type of quirky creativity that ensures you’ll wear a smile, whenever wearing Moschino.

-And if you’ve ever thought the fashion world takes itself too seriously, at times, you’ll surely share with us in a chorus of ‘Long Live Moschino‘…
+So if you’ve ever thought the fashion world takes itself too seriously, at times, you’ll surely share with us in a resounding chorus of ‘Long Live Moschino‘…